South Korea entry requirements for Libya passport holders

 Frequently asked questions

-No. The eVisa does not allow extensions.
-You must leave before your permitted stay expires.
-Overstaying can result in fines and a ban from re-entry.
+No. The visa issued to Libyan nationals is not extendable.
+You must leave South Korea before your visa expires.
+Overstaying can result in fines, detention, and a ban from re-entering the country.

 Official sources